 The Toro 51592 Super Blower Vac ($55.97 with free shipping, a low by $9) has a 12-amp blower that works also as a vacuum, a 2-speed mower, and delivers up to 230 mph of air speed.

-What to Look for: Again, you'll chose between gas, corded-electric, and battery electric models.
+Again, you'll choose between gas, corded-electric, and battery electric models.
 And again, the battery models are best for light duty, the gas models for very heavy usage.
-Most homeowners will choose the corded model for the compromise between power and price as both the gas and battery models are more expensive.
+Most homeowners will opt for the corded model as a compromise between power and price: both the gas and battery models are more expensive.
 The corded models are lighter and quieter, too.

-A hedge trimmer's blade length determines how fast it can cut, and contributes to overall weight of the device.
+The blade length of a hedge trimmer determines how fast it can cut, and contributes to overall weight of the device.
 Home landscaping models usually fall within the 16" to 24" range.
 The distance between teeth determines the maximum size of the branch you can cut; home models usually measure 1/2" to 3/4".

-What to Look for: The cutting on a chain saw is done by a sharpened chain that races around the blade.
-Since this task takes some serious power, battery-operated chain saws are not a major player in the market.
-Your choices are between gas-powered and corded-electric models.
+The cutting on a chain saw is done by a sharpened chain that races around the blade.
+Since this task takes some serious power, battery-operated chain saws are not a major player in the market: your choices are either a gas-powered and corded-electric model.

 The gas-powered models cut faster than their counterparts and require less force.
-They are heavy, though, and noisy, and can produce fumes.
+They are, however, heavy and noisy and can produce fumes.
 They too need tune-ups.
-The electric saws are lighter and don't require fueling.
-They are less powerful than the gas-powered models, but suffice for moderate cutting needs.
-Frequent chain sharpening is necessary on both models in order to retain their cutting capabilities.
+The electric saws are lighter and don't require fueling; they are less powerful than the gas-powered models, but suffice for moderate cutting needs.
+Frequent chain sharpening is necessary for both models in order to retain their cutting capabilities.

-What to Look for: One walks behind a cultivator like an old-time plow being pulled by a horse.
+One walks behind a cultivator like an old-time plow being pulled by a horse.
 Gas-powered models are the most powerful, although extra weight comes with that power.
 Corded, electric models are lighter and suitable for most aerating.
-For really heavy work such as digging up new ground for a garden, a sister device to the cultivator, the tiller, is your best bet.
+For really heavy work such as digging up new ground for a garden the tiller (a sister device to the cultivator) is your best bet.

-Cultivators come in two styles: tines in front of the wheels or behind them.
+Cultivators come either with tines in front of the wheels or behind them.
 The former is better for tight spots, the latter for large open areas.
 Some can be adapted to mow lawns, edge, aerate, and plow.
 While most rotate forward, some cultivators offer a reverse feature that can be useful in difficult conditions.

-The Tiller Joe TJ600E 14" Tiller / Cultivator ($135.99 with free shipping, a low by $11) runs on electricity, weighs only 18 pounds, has a powerful 6.5 amp motor, has a 14" path and cultivates up to 7" into the soil with four front tines.
-It carries a full 2-year warranty.
+The Tiller Joe TJ600E 14" Tiller / Cultivator ($99.99 with free shipping, a low by $20) runs on electricity, weighs 18 pounds, has a powerful 6.5 amp motor, has a 14" path and cultivates up to 7" into the soil with four front tines.

 A great garden and lawn can be immensely satisfying, but incredibly time-consuming.
 Having the right power tools at hand can save you enough time to really enjoy the fruits (and vegetables) of your labor.